MikePacey/Lancaster-HEC/docs/software/r.rst

   module avail R

-See the Using environment modules on the HEC page for more details on the module command.
+See the :ref:`Using environment modules on the HEC <envmods>` page for more details on the module command.

 A sample batch job script for R
 -------------------------------